Walong landscape Walong War Memorial

 Last outpost · India-China border

-Located at 1,305 m on the right bank of the Lohit, 87 km northeast of Hawai, Kibitho is one of Arunachal Pradesh's most isolated circle headquarters — and the only one with a clear view of the Indo-China border.
-Features the Bipin Rawat Dwar memorial gate.
-Meyor are the majority population.
-Waterfalls, pine forests, wild raspberries, and an atmosphere of genuine frontier solitude.
+Located at 1,305 m on the left bank of the Lohit, 87 km northeast of Hawai, Kibithu is one of Arunachal Pradesh's most isolated circle headquarters — and the only one with a clear view of the Indo-China border.
+Waterfalls, pine forests, wild raspberries and an atmosphere of genuine frontier solitude welcome visitors.

 View from Helmet Top above Namti Plains